7 Best Char Kway Teow in Singapore to Fill Your Belly [2021]

 Special Mentions – Up for a show?
 The reason why it is called Dancing Char Kway Teow is that the cook throws in his own dance routine while he cooks.
 He says it not only attracts the public eye but also gives him much-needed exercise.

 Available on Foodpanda, Deliveroo, and GrabFood.
-Those who want to satisfy their cravings can do so at the comfort of their homes.
+Those who want to satisfy their cravings can do so in the comfort of their homes.

 4. Outram Park Char Kway Teow